The Green Papers: Virginia 2008 General Election

 Candidate Democratic state Senator Creigh Deeds

-Candidate Democratic state Delegate Brian J. Moran
+Candidate Democratic former state Delegate Brian J. Moran

 Candidate Republican Attorney General Robert F. "Bob" McDonnell